+8. Tracking Number, which customers can use to track the package online.

-If this seems daunting for those of you just starting out, don’t worry—much of this information will be automatically generated by the carrier or shipping software!
+If this seems daunting for those of you just starting out, don’t worry—much of this information will be automatically generated by the carrier or proprietary software!

 How to Create a Label for Shipping

 Even if you’re only shipping a few packages a week, purchasing labels at your carrier’s office is throwing away money because you’re paying for postage at the retail rate, which is the most expensive way to go (you also waste a lot of time standing in line in order to ship packages from your carrier’s office).

 To save money and time, you’ll want to create a shipping label yourself.
 In doing so, you can take advantage of postage discounts and make pickup arrangements from your home with the carrier.
 You can do this by printing a shipping label through the carrier’s website or by creating them with shipping software solutions (see how to print a label in our software GFSTM).

 Creating Shipping Labels Through a Carrier

 You can create a shipping label manually through your carrier’s online services.
 It’s not the fastest method, but it’s fine if you’re shipping a low volume of packages.
 Simply visit the carrier’s website, fill out the shipping label template, and then download the file and print it out.
 Here are the major carrier sites for reference where you can do this:

 Creating Shipping Labels Through Software Solutions

 There are a variety of shipping label software solutions available online that easily integrate with your e-commerce software platform.
 There are some that follow the pay-as-you-go model, ideal for small-to-medium volume sellers, or monthly fee-based models ideal for high-volume e-commerce sellers.